Civil War on the Don: Uprising against Kaledin

-Meanwhile, on the night of December 8–9, 1917, a detachment of Kazaks and yunkers destroyed the premises of the Rostov–Nakhichevan Council, killing several Red Guards.
+Meanwhile, on the night of December 8–9, 1917, a detachment of Cossacks and yunkers destroyed the premises of the Rostov–Nakhichevan Council, killing several Red Guards.

 On December 9, the Rostov Bolsheviks announced that power in the Oblast was passing into the hands of the Rostov Military Revolutionary Committee.
 Attempts by Duma Delegations to the Bolshevik Military Revolutionary Committee and the Military Government to prevent civil war ended in failure, although on December 10 it was decided to send Duma Delegations to the Bolshevik Military Revolutionary Committee and the Military Government.
 However, General Pototskiy took an evasive position, and the Bolsheviks declared that negotiations were out of the question, since Kaledin demanded the disarmament of the Red Guard and the return of the Black Sea Flotilla to its permanent base.
 As a result, on December 11, the Rostov Duma decided to maintain neutrality.

 The Cossack Units, however, refused to participate in suppressing the uprising, and Ataman Kaledin was forced to turn to General Mikhail Alekseev for help.
 A detachment of officers and yunkers of 400–500 bayonets was urgently formed, they were joined by Don Youth – gymnasium students, kadets, and later several Cossack Units arrived.
 Fierce fighting took place in the Nakhichevan Region; the city changed hands several times until it was finally captured by revolutionary troops on the night of December 11.
 The yunkers retreated to Novocherkassk.
 On the morning of December 11, the Kaledinites were driven out of Rostov Station.
 However, Kaledin, not reconciled to defeat, brought reinforcements to Rostov–on–Don.
 For three days, the Red Guards and Black Sea Fleet Sailors fought heavy battles with superior White Forces, experiencing an acute shortage of men and ammunition.
 On December 15, the revolutionary units, left without ammunition, retreated from Rostov–on–Don.
 Kaledin's Forces also captured Taganrog and a significant part of the Donets Basin.
 From that day on, the Alekseevskaya Organization won the right to legal existence.